RedisLabs/raft/docs/Using.md

 Implementing callbacks
 ----------------

+Libraft only provides core raft logic.
+Application should implement some set of callbacks to provide networking and persistence.

 ### Libraft callbacks
 You provide your callbacks to the Raft server using `raft_set_callbacks()`.
 Application must implement all the mandatory callbacks.
 You can find more detailed info in the `raft.h`.